Ajith0505/Zomato-Eda/README.md

 # Breakdown of this notebook:
 Loading the dataset: Load the data and import the libraries.
 Data Cleaning:
-Deleting redundant columns.
+1. Deleting redundant columns.
-Renaming the columns.
+2. Renaming the columns.
-Dropping duplicates.
+3. Dropping duplicates.
-Cleaning individual columns.
+4. Cleaning individual columns.
-Remove the NaN values from the dataset
+5. Remove the NaN values from the dataset
 #Some Transformations

 Regression Analysis:
-Linear Regression
+1.Linear Regression
-Decision Tree Regression
+2.Decision Tree Regression
-Random Forest Regression
+3.Random Forest Regression

 Data Visualization:

-Using plots to find relations between the features.
+1. Using plots to find relations between the features.
-Restaurants delivering Online or not
+2. Restaurants delivering Online or not
-Restaurants allowing table booking or not
+3. Restaurants allowing table booking or not
-Table booking Rate vs Rate
+4. Table booking Rate vs Rate
-Best Location
+5. Best Location
-Relation between Location and Rating
+6. Relation between Location and Rating
-Restaurant Type
+7. Restaurant Type
-Gaussian Rest type and Rating
+8. Gaussian Rest type and Rating
-Types of Services
+9. Types of Services
-Relation between Type and Rating
+10. Relation between Type and Rating
-Cost of Restuarant
+11. Cost of Restuarant
-No. of restaurants in a Location
+12. No. of restaurants in a Location
-Restaurant type
+13. Restaurant type
-Most famous restaurant chains in Bengaluru
+14.Most famous restaurant chains in Bengaluru